 Today, we know that biology is part of the reason some people cannot keep weight off.
 Even among people who live in the same environment and eat the same foods, some become obese and others do not.
 Our bodies have a complex system to help keep weight at a healthy level.
 In some people, this system may not work correctly.

 Think about the gas gauge in your car.
 If the gas tank is full but the car's gas gauge is broken, it may read empty.
 You would want to put in more gas, even when the tank is already full.

 Some people struggle to maintain a healthy weight because one or more of the signals that tells the brain when they have eaten enough does not work correctly.
 In other words, the gas tank (stomach) may be full, but the brain (gas gauge) does not realize that.

 The Biological Pathway to Appetite

 Appetite is determined by processes that occur both in the brain and gastrointestinal tract.
-Eating patterns are controlled by areas in the hypothalamus and pituitary glands (in the brain).
+Eating patterns are controlled by areas in the hypothalamus (in the brain).

 Specific Genetic Factors